mefengl/what-i-read/README.md

 https://guzey.com/ai/ai-views-every-year , very inspiring about current ai abilities

 https://guzey.com/writing-advice , writing advice from writer I like, what's more to say?

+https://www.talkhouse.com/lou-reed-of-the-velvet-underground-talks-kanye-wests-yeezus , rarely, there is one article that really tells the music from a feeling perspective, and it fits so well